SecuProject/smb-audit/README.md

                         The IP address of the server (e.g. "192.168.1.1") -p [PORT], --port [PORT]
-                        Samba Server Hostname or IP Address -d, --debug           Debug Mode On
+                        Samba Server Hostname or IP Address -l LIST, --list LIST  List of ip addresses to scan -d, --debug           Debug Mode On

 ```